-All adults must share the responsibility for promoting children's health and safety and ensuring, as far as possible, that all children are protected from abuse, neglect and exploitation.
-Children cannot be expected to take full responsibly for keeping themselves safe.
-Professional staff must work together and in cooperation with families and carers to enable children to grow up in a warm, stimulating and safe environment.
+Within East Dunbartonshire, all adults have a shared responsibility to keep children and young people safe and as far as possible, protection from abuse, neglect, and exploitation.
+Children need support to keep themselves safe.
+Adults and professionals must work together with families and carers to enable children and young people to grow up in a safe and secure environment.